juicedata/juicefs-csi-driver/README.md

 **Notes**:

-* Since JuiceFS is an elastic filesystem it doesn't really enforce any filesystem capacity.
-The actual storage capacity value in persistence volume and persistence volume claim is not used when creating the filesystem.
+* Since JuiceFS is an elastic file system it doesn't really enforce any file system capacity.
+The actual storage capacity value in persistence volume and persistence volume claim is not used when creating the file system.
 However, since the storage capacity is a required field by Kubernetes, you must specify the value and you can use any valid value e.g. `10Pi` for the capacity.
 * kustomize 3.x is required to build some examples.

 ## CSI Specification Compatibility